patrickfonti/Ltal_Project/README.md

 # Ltal_Project
-This is my first Ltal project in git
+This is my first Ltal project in git.